Choose from 500+ tracks and trails across Aotearoa New Zealand.

 Visitors are also responsible for being able to trace their own contacts during their visit.
 This includes letting a trusted contact know your intentions and putting your details in hut intentions books.

-Hunting is allowed on private land, and on public conservation land with an appropriate permit.
+Hunting is allowed on private land, and on public conservation land with an appropriate permit, at Alert Levels 1 and 2.

 The game bird shooting season opened on Saturday 23 May.